Waterfall Model & Waterfall Methodology

 - Phases and requirements are documented well in this model.

-Below are some advantages of the waterfall model.
+Below are some disadvantages of the waterfall model.

 - The waterfall model does not allow much revision.